Understanding oscillating features of the timelike nucleon electromagnetic form factors within the extending vector meson dominance model: NUMERICAL RESULTS

-The fitted numerical results of the total cross sections of $e^+e^-\to p \bar{p}$ and $e^+ e^- \to n \bar{n}$ reactions are shown in Figs.~\ref{fig:fittedresults} (a) and (d), respectively.
+The fitted numerical results of the total cross sections of $e^+e^-\to p \bar{p}$ and $e^+ e^- \to n \bar{n}$ reactions are shown in Fig.~\ref{fig:fittedresults-proton} (a) and Fig.~\ref{fig:fittedresults-neutron} (a), respectively.
 One can see that, thanks to the contribution of $\rho(2D)$, the platform behavior of the total cross section of $e^+e^-\to p \bar{p}$ can be well reproduced, and the experimental data of the $e^+ e^- \to n \bar{n}$ can also be described within the fitted model parameters.
 Furthermore, these nonmonotonic structures around $2.2$ to $2.4$ GeV can be fairly well reproduced by considering the contributions of $\omega(3D)$ and $\omega(5S)$ states.
 In fact, a resonance with mass around 2300 MeV and width about 188 MeV is needed in the analysis of the total cross sections of $e^+ e^- \to p\bar{p}$ reaction in Ref.~\cite{Xia:2021agf}, where a simple Breit-Wigner amplitude for the $e^+e^- \to p \bar{p}$ reaction was taken.

-Since we can reproduce the total cross sections of $e^+e^-\to p \bar{p}$ and $e^+ e^- \to n \bar{n}$ reactions, it is expected that the effective form factors of proton and neutron can also be described well, as shown in Figs.~\ref{fig:fittedresults} (b) and (e), respectively.
-This indicates that the nonmonotonic line shapes of the nucleon effective form factors can be explained within the VMD model, where the contributions of the excited vector mesons are taken into account.
+Since we can reproduce the total cross sections of $e^+e^-\to p \bar{p}$ and $e^+ e^- \to n \bar{n}$ reactions, it is expected that the effective form factors of proton and neutron can also be described well, as shown in Fig.~\ref{fig:fittedresults-proton} (b) and Fig.~\ref{fig:fittedresults-neutron} (b), respectively.
+This indicates that the nonmonotonic line shapes of the nucleon effective form factors can be explained within the VMD model, where the contributions of excited vector mesons are taken into account.

+Before proceeding with further discussions, we need to clarify a few points.
+The excited vectors states of $\omega(3D)$ and $\omega(5S)$ can be replaced by the excited states of $\rho(3D)$ and $\rho(5S)$.
+This substitution does not significantly change the fitted results.
+As shown in Ref.~\cite{Wang:2021gle}, the calculated masses of $\rho(3D)$ and $\rho(5S)$ are degenerate with $\omega(3D)$ and $\omega(5S)$, respectively, while the widths of $\rho(3D)$ and $\rho(5S)$ are $158$ and $80$ MeV, respectively.

 Next, we will discuss the nonmonotonic features of the nucleon effective form factors.
-In general, the main part of the effective form factors of the nucleon can be descried by a dipole form as shown in Eq.~\eqref{eq:dipoleform} with a global factor $c_0$, $G_D = c_0/(1-\gamma s)^2$.
+In general, the main part of the effective form factors of the nucleon can be described by a dipole form as shown in Eq.~\eqref{eq:dipoleform} with a global factor $c_0$, $G_D = c_0/(1-\gamma s)^2$.
 By fitting the experimental data of the effective form factors of proton and neutron, we get $c_0=5.54 \pm 0.02$ for proton and $c_0=4.08 \pm 0.04$ for neutron.
-Then, subtracting the obtained effective form factor $|G_{\rm eff}|$ from $G_{\rm D}$, one can get the residual $G_{\rm osc}$,
+Then, subtracting $G_D$ from the obtained effective form factor $|G_{\rm eff}|$, one can get the residual $G_{\rm osc}$,